Bob and Betty Beyster Building

 The Bob and Betty Beyster Building, completed in 2005 and built with alumni funds, is the home of CSE and a destination for events and gatherings on the U-M North Campus.
 Designed to bring in and reflect natural light and featuring a spacious four-story atrium along with 100,000 square feet of lab, office, and meeting space, the Beyster Building encourages and precipitates interaction, creativity, and collaboration.

-Named for four-time U-M alumnus, entrepreneur, and philanthropist Dr. J. Robert Beyster and his wife Betty, the Beyster Building features a spectacular spiral staircase that winds by lounge areas on each floor which offer faculty and students places to mingle or hold impromptu meetings.
+Named for four-time U-M alumnus, entrepreneur, and philanthropist Dr. J. Robert Beyster and his wife Betty, the Beyster Building features a spectacular four-story spiral staircase that winds by lounge areas on each floor; those spaces offer faculty and students places to mingle or hold spontaneous conversations and impromptu meetings.

 Inside the diag entrance to the atrium, visitors will find one of the most significant remaining displays of the ENIAC – announced in 1946 and widely considered to be the first electronic general-purpose computer – which was built in part by Arthur Burks, founder of the program in computing at Michigan.